KShebek/cbe504/main.typ

 Conversely, if #ce("O2") binds very strongly such that $K_2$ is sufficiently large, we may arrive at the simplified equation
 $ r_ce("CO2") approx (k'_3 K_1 p_("CO") conc("*")_0) / sqrt(K_2 p_ce("O2")) quad (sqrt(K_2 p_ce("O2")) >> 1+K_1 p_ce("CO")), $
 which has CO with an apparent order of +1 but $ce("O2")$ with an apparent order of -1/2, indicating that #ce("O2") is now inhibiting the overall rate, as would be expected.

-In each of these limiting cases, it is important to remember that these are not the rate laws themselves but rather what may be observed experimentally.
+In each of these limiting cases, it is important to remember that these are not the rate laws themselves but rather what may be observed experimentally for a given set of conditions.
-Since the mechanism is rarely known _a priori_, it is important to think critically about what the apparent reaction orders may or may not mean in reality.
-Of course, in the case of #ref(<eq:rxn_CO>), measuring 0-th order in $p_"CO"$ does not play a role in the kinetics at all.
-After all, without CO, the reaction does not proceed.
-Rather, it might mean that CO binds so strongly that it is nearly covering the surface.

 === Most Abundant Reaction Intermediate